datatrail-jhu/05_R/scripts/09_help_in_R_script.md

 Stack Overflow allows users with a login to ask and answer questions on Stack Overflow.
 While in the beginning you'll likely just be searching for (and getting) answers to questions, as you become more of an expert, answering others' questions is a great way to help the community!
 That said, it's probably no surprise that sometimes people can be mean to others on the Internet.
 The R community does its best to be a welcoming community.
 Hopefully, you will never run into people who are mean on Stack Overflow, and even more importantly, when you become an expert in R and answer others' questions online, it's important to remember that everyone starts as a beginner.
 If someone's question isn't perfectly asked or their reprex isn't perfect, let it pass.
 Be as helpful and kind as you can as you interact with others online.

-In addition to Stack Overflow, the RStudio Community is an online community for questions and answers that is specifically geared toward R users.
+In addition to Stack Overflow, the R Studio Community is an online community for questions and answers that is specifically geared toward R users.

 With this interface, in addition to the Topic, you can see the Category (similar to tags in Stack Overflow) and the number of Replies and Views for each topic.
 You can sort by any of these categories by clicking on the label at the top.
 Or, you can search specific questions or topics.
 Clicking on any topic will direct you to a new window where you can sort through the answers for each question.